SimpleStepper/GADA_Project_1-TikTok_Data_Exploration/README.md

 - Gather descriptive statistics

 ## Project Overview
-The code for the project can be found here:
+[The code for the project can be found here]:https://github.com/SimpleStepper/GADA_Project_1-TikTok_Data_Exploration/blob/main/Course%202%20-%20TikTok%20Python%20Project.ipynb

 Several key task were performed such as:
 - Loading necessary packages (NumPy, Pandas)
 - Importing TikTok dataset and converting into a Pandas dataframe